transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 Because redundancy is the key to ensuring that when a node goes down another node is able to continue to process requests, you have the option to configure replica sets for CA nodes.
 For a complete understanding of what replica sets are and how they can be configured for a CA, see this topic on [Building a high availability Certificate Authority (CA)](/docs/blockchain?topic=blockchain-ibp-console-build-ha-ca).

+### Deployment zone selection
+{: #ibp-console-adv-deployment-ca-k8s-zone}

+If your Kubernetes cluster is configured across multiple zones, when you deploy a CA you have the option of selecting which zone the CA is deployed to.
+Check the Advanced deployment option that is labeled **Deployment zone selection** to see the list of zones that are currently configured for your Kubernetes cluster.

 ### Sizing a CA during creation
 {: #ibp-console-adv-deployment-CA-sizing-creation}